 Town Square is an opinion column to which readers can submit their views.
 As a true community newspaper, we’re always looking for ways to include local thought and pertinent viewpoints.
 This column is a way to share those thoughts.
 Civility and fair comment will always prevail.

 A VIEW FROM THE NORTH ON HEALTH CARE: What is wrong with Americans who aren’t on board with free health care?
 I’m Canadian and I don’t care that I pay extra taxes so a little boy in Alberta can have open heart surgery, or an elderly man in Nova Scotia can get the heart medication he desperately needs.
-It’s called taking care of your people.
-I’m glad I pay so that people can have a good quality of life.
-It’s called being a decent human being.

 MEDICAL PROFESSIONAL’S ANSWER: Because free healthcare means government-run healthcare.
 Just this past week, I have spent about two hours on the phone with various government agencies about stupid paperwork, and had to type a formal document to the Maryland Board of Physicians that “Dorchester General Hospital” is a hospital.
 Unfortunately, veterans who use the Veterans’ Administration hate going there because it’s slow, ineffective, poor service, and generally rude people.
 They are not held to any standards.